Yaquina people

-The Yaquina people were a tribe of Native Americans.
+The Yaquina or Yaqo'n people were a tribe of Native Americans.
 There were 19 Yaquina in 1910.
 Their language was one of the Yakonan languages.
-The Yaquina lived around the Yaquina River and Yaquina Bay, both of which have been named after it.
-The town of Yaquina, Oregon, has also been named after the Indians.
+The Yaquina lived around the Yaquina River and Yaquina Bay, both of which have been named after them.
+The town of Yaquina, Oregon, has also been named after the tribe.
+The Yaqo'n remaining after the tribe was decimated by disease lived on the Coastal Indian Reservation, the territory of which was greatly reduced to the Siletz Indian Reservation.
+Descendants of the Yaqo'n are members of the Confederated Tribes of Siletz Indians.

 Villages

 North of Yaquina River

 Yaquina villages north of the Yaquina River were: